 Time’s Long Ruin – Stephen Orr

-Time’s Long Ruin captured my attention when I saw that it was loosely based on the story of the Beaumont Children, a well known South Australian mystery when three children disappeared – and to this day no one knows exactly what happened to them.
+Time’s Long Ruin captured my attention when I saw that it was loosely based on the story of the Beaumont Children, a well known real South Australian mystery when three young children disappeared – and to this day no one knows exactly what happened to them.

 Set in the hot steamy summer of 1960, children disappear from the beach.
 This story is about how those left behind deal with that.